Miss Universe Nepal 2020: Location and date

-The first ever edition of the Miss Universe Nepal beauty contest was scheduled to be held on 30 December 2021.
+The first ever edition of the Miss Universe Nepal beauty contest for "4th Miss Universe Nepal" was scheduled to be held on 30 December 2021.
 The press conference of the contest was conducted at the Kathmandu Marriott Hotel in Kathmandu, in which the Kathmandu Marriott Hotel in Kathmandu will be served as the venue for the close camp and the grand finale coronation.

 Hosts and Performer

-Subeksha Khadka (Miss Nepal International 2012 and World Miss University Nepal 2017) was made the official spokesperson of Miss Universe Nepal by managing director Nagma Shrestha (Miss Nepal Earth 2012, Top 8 Finalist of Miss Earth 2012 and Nepal's first ever representative at Miss Universe 2017.
+Subeksha Khadka (Miss Nepal International 2012 and World Miss University Nepal 2017) was made the official host by national director Nagma Shrestha (Miss Nepal Earth 2012, Top 8 Finalist of Miss Earth 2012 and Nepal's first ever representative at Miss Universe 2017.
 Subeksha hosted everything from the Top 50 Announcement.
 As for the final, Rabi Rajkarnikar hosted the event with Subeksha Khadka.

 Shashwot Khadka was the performer for the Final Look of the 18 participants of Miss Universe Nepal 2020.

 Selection of Participants

-Applications for Miss Universe Nepal started on 5 November and applications ended on 9 November.
-The official press presentation for Miss Universe Nepal 2021 was on 25 December 2020.
+Applications for pageant started on 5 November and applications ended on 9 November.
+The official press presentation for Miss Universe Nepal 2020 was on 25 December 2020.

 'The BBB (Brave, Bold and Beautiful) Crown'

-A new crown will be used to award the winner of the Miss Universe Nepal pageant for the 2020 edition.
-The headwear is known as the "The BBB (Brave, Bold and Beautiful) Crown" and was crafted by Apala Jewels.
+A new crown was to be used to award the winner of the pageant for the 2020 edition.
+The headwear is known as "The BBB (Brave, Bold and Beautiful) Crown" and was crafted by Apala Jewels.

 The crown is centered around three gems (Sapphire, Ruby and Diamond) that represent the all-inclusive platform and message of Miss Universe Nepal: Brave, Bold and Beautiful (BBB).
 The crown is worth NPR Rs.
 1,500,000 (US $12,700).